KonradIT/goprowifihack/HERO4/WifiCommands.md

 ###Wifi Commands for HERO4

-Cameras covered: GoPro HERO4 Black, Silver (Firmware HD4.02.03.00.00 July 2015) and Session (Firmware April 2016)
+Cameras covered: GoPro HERO4 Black, Silver (Firmware HD4.02.05.00.00 Oct 2016) and Session (Firmware April 2016)

 **The HERO2/3/3+ commands also work with HERO4 but its not recommended to use them!**